High value knowledge, and what to do with it

 What some who support a traditional outlook on higher education may not appreciate is that a formula such as this may have been persuasive when education and knowledge were largely the property of a social elite who had no need to justify what they were doing.
 Today’s society needs something more, and there is plenty to give.
 High value knowledge is at the root of social progress, inclusiveness, economic growth, better health, a higher quality of life.
 Universities need to be willing to associate themselves with such objectives and ideals, rather than arguing a much more opaque case based on a hoped for but not specifically targeted benefit flowing from detached learning and scholarship.

-It may be time not just to modernise our higher education system, but also our understanding of why we do it.Explore posts in the same categories: education, higher education, history comment below, or link to this permanent URL from your own site.
+It may be time not just to modernise our higher education system, but also our understanding of why we do it.education, higher education, history comment below, or link to this permanent URL from your own site.